will98nicholson/Custom-Workforce-Manager/README.md

 <!--TODO:
-- package json in client
+- package json in client (DONE: WILL)
-- where to put invoice form-->
+- where to put invoice form
+- figure out back end server and authentication
+- create components
+- connect components + render in App
+-->

 # Fleet-Sheets